apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Macy’s is closing 150 stores as part of a major turnaround effort**
+**Taylor Swift's father allegedly punched photographer in face after Australian leg of her Eras Tour ended**

-You can read more about it [here](https://www.cnn.com/2024/02/27/investing/macys-closing-150-stores/index.html).
+You can read more about it [here](https://www.cbsnews.com/news/taylor-swifts-father-punch-photographer-face-australia-eras-tour/).

 ## Requirements
 - Python 3.8